MS-crew/DeadmanSwitchRemover/README.md

 ## Deadman Switch Remover

-- **Deadmen Switch Remover:** Removes the Deadman Switch in the game or prevents it from activating until a certain amount of time has passed.
+- **Deadman Switch Remover:** Removes the Deadman Switch in the game or prevents it from activating until a certain amount of time has passed.
+- **Deadman Switch Delayer:** Prevents the DeadMan Switch from turning on before a certain number of minutes without completely removing it.
+- **Dms and Auto Warhead conflict prevention** It prevents the two warheads from overlapping.

 ## Installation